-Trump’s military parade delayed until at least 2019
+Trump nixes $92M military parade, blames DC for high cost

 - 'Queen of Soul' Aretha Franklin dies at 76 WATCH

+Col. Rob Manning, a Pentagon spokesman, said Thursday that the military and the White House had “agreed to explore opportunities in 2019,” an announcement that came several hours after reports about the projected parade price tag.

+The Associated Press reported that the parade would cost about $92 million, according to U.S. officials citing preliminary estimates more than three times the price first suggested by the White House.
+The officials spoke on condition of anonymity to discuss early planning estimates that have not yet been finalized or released publicly.

 Officials said the parade plans had not yet been approved by Defense Secretary Jim Mattis.
 Mattis himself said late Thursday that he had seen no such estimate and questioned the media reports.

 The Pentagon chief told reporters traveling with him to Bogota, Colombia, that whoever leaked the number to the press was “probably smoking something that is legal in my state but not in most” — a reference to his home state of Washington, where marijuana use is legal.

-He added: “I’m not dignifying that number ($92 million) with a reply.
+Mattis, who spoke before the announcement that the parade would not happen in 2018, added: “I’m not dignifying that number ($92 million) with a reply.
 I would discount that, and anybody who said (that number), I’ll almost guarantee you one thing: They probably said, ‘I need to stay anonymous.’
 No kidding, because you look like an idiot.
 And No. 2, whoever wrote it needs to get better sources.
 I’ll just leave it at that.”

 The parade’s cost has become a politically charged issue, particularly after the Pentagon canceled a major military exercise planned for August with South Korea, in the wake of Trump’s summit with North Korean leader Kim Jong Un.
 Trump said the drills were provocative and that dumping them would save the U.S. “a tremendous amount of money.”
 The Pentagon later said the Korea drills would have cost $14 million.